 Welcome!
-This guide will help you get started with a Hugo Theme, including how to run, customize, and update your theme!
+This guide will help you to get started with a Hugo Theme, including how to run, customize, and update your theme!

 There are two main ways to setup your hugo theme.

 So you have downloaded your theme’s .zip file, unpacked it, you can see the folder themes, where the theme is located.
 Open this folder, and you are ready to start building!
 To view your theme, you will need to run your theme’s “build process” to compile source files and create a local server to preview pages.

 hugo-extended version in your machine.
 It is compulsory if you want to compile

 SCSS.
 Find your operating system and install it with one command.

 - Homebrew (macOS)